 The net result is higher typing speed and accuracy than any other treadmill desk setup.

 Don't Forget About the Mouse

 High-end keyboard trays often have a separate mouse pad that allows you to raise the height of the mouse relative to the keyboard.
 This is done to minimize the motion of reaching out for your mouse or trackball, which can aggravate joints and muscles in the arms and shoulders.
-Desks with built-in SteadyType keyboard trays have two height settings that position the trays at different levels relative to the desk surface, so you can find the most comfortable position for your setup. iMovR's SteadyType Exo Ergonomic Keyboard Tray uses fencing pins to create a cradle where your mouse can rest close at hand on the inclined surface itself.
+Desks with built-in SteadyType keyboard trays have two height settings that position the trays at different levels relative to the desk surface, so you can find the most comfortable position for your setup. iMovR's SteadyType Exo and SteadyType Slide Ergonomic Keyboard Trays use fencing pins to create a cradle where your mouse can rest close at hand on the inclined surface itself.

-Both built-in SteadyType keyboard trays and the peripheral SteadyType Exo provide unmatched stability when compared to ordinary keyboard trays.
+Both built-in SteadyType keyboard trays and the peripheral SteadyType add-on keyboard trays provide unmatched stability when compared to ordinary keyboard trays.
 While we always recommend using a keyboard tray, it's important to note that non-SteadyType trays attached under standing desks normally have significant shaking problems, which will reduce typing efficiency.
 Not only does the "bounce back" of the keyboard tray disrupt typing flow, the pressure against the tray may cause the desk and attached monitors to shake slightly, forcing your eyes to refocus on your screens.
-SteadyType keyboard trays are by far the most rigid trays we've ever tested, effectively eliminating these concerns.
+SteadyType keyboard trays are by far the most rigid trays keyboard trays in existence, effectively eliminating these concerns.